nstratos/mdt/README.md

 * Use of [termbox-go](https://github.com/nsf/termbox-go) to receive keys from keyboard.
-* Use of channels to synchronize timers based on key pressed.
+* Use of channels to synchronize timers based on key presses.
 * Text based input that is enabled on mouse click.

 ## Usage